attharmirza/SittingHunWebsite/contact-success.md

 ---
 title: Thank You
-date: 2018-05-27 13:26:00 -04:00
-description: Atthar Mirza is a web developer, animator, and designer.
-He loves interactive graphics and 3D modeling because they allow him to extract the images in his brain and bring them to life.
-Most recently, Atthar Mirza works at the Atlantic as a professional animator and web developer, pitching and creating original work.
-He has been doing professional freelance work under the brand The Sitting Hun since 2012, and is thankful the Mayans were wrong because he was just getting started.
 layout: contact-success
+date: 2018-05-27T17:26:00.000Z
+description: >-
+  Atthar Mirza is a web developer, animator, and designer.
+He loves interactive graphics, digital modeling, and making pixels move because they extract the images in his brain and bring them to life.
+He currently works at The Washington Post, and has been doing professional freelance work under the brand The Sitting Hun since 2012.
+Thankfully, the Mayans were wrong – he was just getting started.
 ---